How Long Will Your Money Last in Retirement?

-Longevity is on the rise and with increasing life expectancies, and many people are running into the problem of outliving their savings.
+Longevity is on the rise, and with increasing life expectancies, many people are running into the problem of outliving their savings.
 If we hit a major inflationary period, you could very well run out of money faster than expected.
-The problem lies not in when you run out of money, but in what investment vehicle will guarantee you won’t run out of money and hedge for double-digit inflation.
+The problem lies not in when you will run out of money, but which vehicle offers the guarantee that you won’t outlive your money and allows for growth opportunities.

-Most retirees need to start rethinking the way of the 1980s, when the norm was accumulation and buy-and-hold.
-As you’re getting ready for retirement, it’s time to start thinking about an income stream, selling and diversifying for inflation.
-You have accumulated your whole life, and now it’s time to sit back, relax and decide what amount you need for monthly bills, traveling and extras.
+Many retirees may need to start rethinking the way of the 1980s, when the norm was accumulation and buy-and-hold.
+As you’re getting ready for retirement, it’s time to start thinking about an income stream and diversifying for inflation.
+You have accumulated your whole life, and now it’s time to sit back, relax, and decide what amount you need for monthly bills, traveling, and extras.

 So, how do we do this?

-Start by looking at the 21st century annuities.
+Start by looking at the 21st-century annuities.
 I’m talking about the new-age hybrid annuities.
-I know, I’m just another person selling annuities, but in reality it might be some of the best advice that comes across your path and you should know why there is such hype for these investment vehicles and why they have trippled over the last few years.
-There are good and bad annuities, and it all depends on your demands.
-Wouldn’t you like to take half of your retirement accounts and/or savings and know a percentage of your money will never run out?
-How about an annuity that participates in commodities?
-Commodities are risky, but when placed within an index in an annuity, there is no risk at all.
-Talk about keeping up with inflation.
-Coffee is up 208% for this year, groceries are going up 3.5%, and Lean Hog, like bacon and pork, started at $104 in January and is now up to $198 in future contracts.
-How would you like a piece of that action without worrying about any loss?
+I know; I’m just another person selling annuities.
+But in reality, it might be some of the best advice that comes across your path, and you should know why there is such hype for these retirement vehicles and why they have gained popularity over the last few years.
+There are good and bad annuities, and it all depends on your needs.
+Wouldn’t you like to take half of your retirement accounts and/or savings and know a percentage of your money will last as long as you do?
+How about an annuity that participates in a portion of a commodity index?
+Commodities are risky investments, but when placed within an index in an annuity, there is no market risk.
+Talk about helping provide a potential inflation hedge.
+How would you like a piece of that action without worrying about market loss?

-Let’s look at the annuity 101 basics.
-We like annuities because they are tax-deferred, probate protected, and can provide a personal pension/income plan that will never die.
-When you get ready for retirement and your employer gives you a pension, can you guess what they are actually giving you?
-It’s an annuity.
-Now, this might be a shocker, but it’s true.
-As you look at the tax benefits in annuities, there is the possibility that as you take income from certain annuities, only 14% will be taxable to you.
+Let’s look at the Annuity 101 basics.
+I like annuities because they are tax-deferred, are probate-protected in most states, and can provide an income for life.
+When you get ready for retirement and your employer gives you a pension, can you guess what they are giving you?
+It’s very similar to an annuity.
+As you look at the potential tax benefits of annuities, there is the possibility that, as you take income from certain annuities, only a certain percentage will be taxable to you.
 Every case might be slightly different, but I think you get my drift.

 Is there an alternative to paying for long-term care?